-Pre & Post Release Re-Entry Services: Approximately 8 youths participated in the Phoenix or PREP program during this inspection period.
+ReEntry: Pre & Post Release Services: Approximately 8 youths participated in the Phoenix or PREP program during this inspection period.
 Youth outcomes and recidivism data for this program are needed.
 Data should be tracked and measured for efficacy.
-Re-entry services are currently contracted out to Fresh Lifelines for Youth (FLY) case managers.
-FLY reports that re-entry services are limited to 9 months.
-Youth are not allowed to re-enroll at the end of the 9 month period.
-Parents and youth report that 9 months is not enough time to stabilize youth in the community after an extended period of incarceration.
+Re-entry services are currently contracted out to FLY Case managers for FLY report that re-entry services are limited to 9 months.
+Youth are not allowed to reenroll at the end of the 9 month period.
+Parents and youth report that 9 months is not enough time to stabilize youths in the community after an extended period of incarceration.
 This is especially true for youths who are rearrested or return to the Juvenile Hall for a probation violation during this time period.
 Extending re-entry services from 9 months to 12 months is highly recommended.

-Programming and Contracted Services: Switching to a pay-per-service model would allow the facility to have greater control over the specific services it contracts and pays for while still adhering to the county's RFP protocols.
-Due to the facility's low population, contracted providers must be capable of providing individualized services on an on-call or per-service basis.
-This would help ensure the Probation Department can effectively meet the therapeutic treatment needs of each youth at this facility.
-This model would require effective monitoring and coordination to ensure that the contracted services are of high quality and meet the necessary standards.
+Programming: Contracted Services: Switching to a pay-per-service model will allow the facility to have greater control over the specific services they contract and pay for, based on the immediate needs of the detained youth.
+This model will require effective monitoring and coordination to ensure that the contracted services are of high quality and meet the necessary standards.

-Recommended Programming: The Commission continues to advocate for all of our long term and Secure Track youth to receive the following evidence based programming and services: intensive mental health care that incorporates the family, when appropriate, comprehensive substance abuse treatment, anger management, gang intervention, victim impact & awareness, restorative justice, life skills, parenting classes, a step down program, and wrap around re-entry services.
+Recommended Programming: The Commission continues to advocate for all of our long term4 and Secure Track youth to receive the following evidence based programming and services: intensive mental health care, comprehensive substance abuse treatment, anger management, gang intervention, victim impact & awareness, restorative justice, life skills, parenting classes, a step down program, and wrap around re-entry services.